-Vice presidential debate: Harris, Pence spar on plexiglass-divided stage over Trump's handling of coronavirus
+Vice presidential debate: Harris, Pence spar on plexiglass-divided stage over coronavirus, Supreme Court

-The VP nominees faced off Wednesday in their first and only debate
+The VP nominees clashed over coronavirus, the Amy Coney Barrett nomination and taxes

-Democratic vice presidential nominee Kamala Harris and Vice President Mike Pence didn't waste any time trading fire over President Trump's handling of the coronavirus pandemic as they faced off Wednesday in their first and only debate during the general election.
+Democratic vice presidential nominee Kamala Harris and Vice President Mike Pence did not waste time trading fire over President Trump's handling of the coronavirus pandemic, the idea of packing the Supreme Court and taxes as they faced off Wednesday in their first and only debate during the general election.

+The two nominees were significantly more cordial than Trump and Democratic nominee Joe Biden were to each other in their first presidential debate, though they clashed several times throughout the night when Pence spoke over Harris.
+“Mr. Vice President, I’m speaking.
+I’m speaking,” Harris said at one point during a discussion on taxes.
+Pence then shot back: “It’d be important if you said the truth.”

+During a spirited opening, Harris and Pence sparred over how the Trump administration has performed during the pandemic.
 Pointing to a national death toll from the virus that's surpassed 210,000 -- with more than 7.5 million confirmed cases -- the Democratic senator from California charged that "the American people have witnessed what is the greatest failure of any presidential administration in the history of our country."

+VICE PRESIDENTIAL DEBATE: PENCE RAISES BIDEN PLAGIARISM SCANDAL IN DEFENDING CORONAVIRUS RESPONSE

 Over the past seven months, Democratic presidential nominee Joe Biden has repeatedly criticized the president -- charging Trump initially downplayed the severity of the outbreak -- and claiming he botched the federal government’s response.